Ted Kennedy: Family and early career

-United States Senator
+U.S. Senate (1962–2009)

 First years, brothers' assassinations

 Kennedy was sworn into the Senate on November 7, 1962.
 He maintained a deferential attitude towards the senior Southern members when he first entered the Senate, avoiding publicity and focusing on committee work and local issues.
 He lacked his brother John's sophistication and Robert's intense, sometimes grating drive, but was more affable than either.
 He was favored by Senator James Eastland, chair of the powerful Judiciary Committee.
 Vice President Lyndon B. Johnson, despite his feuds with John and Robert, liked Ted and told aides that he "had the potential to be the best politician in the whole family."

 Ted Kennedy, accompanied by his brother Robert and sister-in-law Jacqueline, walks from the White House for the funeral procession accompanying President Kennedy's casket to Cathedral of St. Matthew the Apostle.

 On November 22, 1963, Ted was presiding over the Senate—a task given to junior members—when an aide rushed in to tell him his brother, President John F. Kennedy, had been shot.
 His brother Robert soon told him that the President was dead.
 Ted and his sister Eunice flew to the family home in Hyannis Port, Massachusetts, to give the news to their invalid father, who had had a stroke two years earlier.